 A stage director, playwright/librettist and multi-instrumentalist, Julie earned her Master’s degree in Theatre from the University of York (UK) and is also a graduate of Carleton University (Music) and the Canadian College of Performing Arts (Theatre Performance; Playwriting).
 A four-time Jessie award nominee, she has appeared on stages throughout Western Canada, including productions at the Arts Club, Bard on the Beach, the Belfry, the Citadel, Carousel Theatre, Pacific Theatre, Fugue Theatre, Théâtre la Seizième, Twenty Something Theatre, and the Chemainus Theatre Festival.
 She is an Associate Artist with Firepot Performance and a founding member of the Honest Fishmongers (Critics’ Choice Innovation award nomination, 2012).

-As Artist-in-Residence at Pacific Opera Victoria (2016-2018), Julie staged Le nozze di Figaro for Opera Studio (Victoria Conservatory) and created an original series of opera presentations for young audiences, staging excerpts from The Magic Flute, Jenůfa and La bohème.
-Working alongside Atom Egoyan, Maria Lamont and Peter Hinton, she assisted on new mainstage productions of Jenůfa, La bohème, and the world premiere of Missing (City Opera Vancouver & Pacific Opera Victoria).
+As Artist-in-Residence at Pacific Opera Victoria (2016-2018), Julie staged Le nozze di Figaro for Opera Studio (Victoria Conservatory of Music) and created an original series of opera presentations for young audiences, staging excerpts from The Magic Flute, Jenůfa and La bohème.
+Working alongside Atom Egoyan, Maria Lamont and Peter Hinton, she assisted on new productions of Jenůfa, La bohème, and the world premiere of Missing (City Opera Vancouver & Pacific Opera Victoria).
 Other opera: assistant director on L’incoronazione di Poppea (COSI).
-Upcoming: assistant stage director of Paola Prestini & Royce Vavrek’s Silent Light (Banff Centre/Against the Grain).
-Other directing credits (self): the world premiere of My Rabbi (Sum Theatre), the award-winning West Coast premiere of The Exquisite Hour (Relephant Theatre; Playhouse Fringe Award), Someone Who’ll Watch Over Me (Dancing Monkey Presents), Ordinary Days (Relephant), Lend Me a Tenor (Company C/CCPA), Harvey, Pride & Prejudice and Little Women (Chemainus Theatre Festival), and the multiple award-winning slam poetry musical Poly Queer Love Ballad, returning to the stage in March 2019 at Queer Arts’ SUM Gallery (Vancouver, BC) and SkirtsAfire Festival (Edmonton, AB).
+Upcoming: stage director of the new chamber opera Beauty’s Beast (East Van Opera); assistant stage director of Paola Prestini & Royce Vavrek’s Silent Light (Banff Centre/Against the Grain) and Hansel and Gretel (Canadian Opera Company).
+Other directing credits (self): the world premiere of My Rabbi (Sum Theatre), the award-winning West Coast premiere of The Exquisite Hour (Relephant Theatre; Playhouse Fringe Award), Someone Who’ll Watch Over Me (Dancing Monkey Presents), Ordinary Days (Relephant), Lend Me a Tenor (Company C/CCPA), Harvey, Pride & Prejudice and Little Women (Chemainus Theatre Festival), and the multiple award-winning slam poetry musical Poly Queer Love Ballad, returning to the stage in March 2019 at Queer Arts Festival’s SUM Gallery (Vancouver) and SkirtsAfire Festival (Edmonton).

 Julie is honoured to be Associate Director of Corey Payette’s ground-breaking hit musical Children of God which has travelled to cities across Canada – including the National Arts Centre in Ottawa – and continues to tour the country.
 Corey, Julie and production designer Marshall McMahen recently followed up their successful community-engaged collaboration with the new musical Les Filles du Roi.
 Performed in English, French and Kanien’kéha (Mohawk), this beautiful and ambitious reimagining of Canada’s history premiered in Vancouver in May 2018, with plans to return to the stage in 2020.

-Julie’s first play The Out Vigil – developed with Firepot Performance (formerly Twenty Something Theatre) – was featured in the 2015 New American Voices Festival in London’s West End; the first Canadian production (Firehall Arts Centre, 2016) received a total of five Jessie award nominations, including Outstanding Production.
+Julie’s first play The Out Vigil – developed with Firepot Performance (formerly Twenty Something Theatre) – was featured in the 2015 New American Voices Festival in London’s West End; the first Canadian production (Firehall Arts Centre, 2016) received 5 Jessie award nominations, including Outstanding Production.
 As Musical Director, Composer/Arranger and Co-Sound Designer, Julie and collaborator Jay Clift took home the 2016 Jessie award for Outstanding Sound Design / Original Composition.
 The production was revived at the Evergreen Cultural Centre and received an all-new staging in 2017 at the Gros Morne Theatre Festival.
 Julie’s one-act play Two Thirds was presented in 2016 as part of Theatre One’s Emerging Voices and Twenty Something Theatre’s Fall Play Reading Series.
-She is the co-bookwriter & co-lyricist of Les Filles du Roi (2018), and is now collaborating with composer Daniel Doerksen to create a micro-opera inspired by the 1899 murder trial and execution of Hilda Blake, which will premiere in 2019 as part of the immersive, multidisciplinary performance installation At Last.
+She is the co-bookwriter & co-lyricist of Les Filles du Roi (2018), and is now collaborating with composer Daniel Doerksen to create a micro-opera inspired by the 1899 murder trial and execution of Hilda Blake, as part of the immersive, multidisciplinary performance installation At Last.